Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Levy and the radiologists agreed that at least some of Arenas' care seemed excessive.
 But their opinions varied, which shows why it can be difficult to reduce unnecessary care.
 Standards are often open-ended, so they allow for a wide range of practices and doctors have autonomy to take the route they think is best for patients.

-The American College of Radiology recommends an ultrasound for a 32-year-old — Arenas' age at the time of the procedure—with an unidentified breast mass.
+The American College of Radiology recommends an ultrasound for a 32-year-old — Arenas' age at the time of the procedure — with an unidentified breast mass.
 Mammograms are also an option, but "most benign lesions in young women are not visualized by mammography," the guidelines state.

-Dr. Phillip Shaffer, a radiologist who's practiced for decades in Columbus, Ohio, said he didn't think Arenas needed the mammogram.
+Dr. Phillip Shaffer, a radiologist who has practiced for decades in Columbus, Ohio, said he didn't think Arenas needed the mammogram.
 "I wouldn't do it," he said.
-"If I did an ultrasound and saw cysts, I'd say you have cysts.
-In 32-year-olds the mammogram does almost nothing."
+"If I did an ultrasound and saw cysts, I'd say, 'You have cysts.'
+In 32-year-olds, the mammogram does almost nothing."

 Dr. Jay Baker, chair of the American College of Radiology breast imaging communications committee, agreed that the ultrasound alone would have "almost certainly" identified the cyst.
 But, he said, maybe something about the lumps concerned Arenas' radiologist, so a mammogram was ordered.